COMPANY FORMATION IN LITHUANIA

 Features for foreigners

-Foreign entrepreneurs must take into account several specifics:
+Foreign entrepreneurs must take into consideration several specifics:

 - Visa requirements: Depending on the country of origin, a visa or residence permit may be required to operate a company in Lithuania.